Employer of Record

 Employee Provident Fund (EPF)

-• Tax Benefit: Contributions qualify for deductions under Section 80C of the Income Tax Act.
+• Tax Benefit: Eligible contributions may qualify for deductions under the Income Tax Act, subject to the applicable regime and limits.

 Health Insurance and Medical Benefits